DBS Multiplier Account Review — Is the DBS Savings Account Really That Good?

 DBS savings account minimum balance & other things to know

-To conclude, the DBS Multiplier account is a great high interest savings account to use, as long as you’re drawing a regular paycheck.
+To conclude, the DBS Multiplier account is a great high interest savings account to use, as long as you have income (salary or dividends) to credit on a monthly basis.

-Not only is it very flexible with no minimum amounts imposed, it also makes it (realistically) possible for regular Joes like you and me to earn 2% p.a. interest or more on our savings.
+Not only is it very flexible with no minimum amounts imposed, it also makes it (realistically) possible for regular Joes like you and me to earn decent interest on our savings.

 If you’re sold on this DBS savings account, here are a few essential bits of information to bear in mind: